corvusjj/corvusjj/README.md

 -->

 - 📫 I’m currently working on an app to reinforce my understanding about react-router and react-testing.
-- 💻 I've been developing apps with vanilla JS primarily for over a year now, currently focused in Typescript.
+- 💻 I've been developing apps with vanilla JS $ SCSS primarily for over a year now, currently focused in Typescript.
 - 🌱 I’m learning React and VueJS at the moment.